 I really like to do one-off extra investments, like randomly putting $23 into the markets.
 For some odd reason, it actually gives me a little tingle and rush.
 One step closer to financial freedom, one step closer to “swimming in money, swimming in liquor”!*

-Anyways, Betterment makes this easy-peasy; it takes less than a minute.
+Anyways, with Betterment investing this is easy-peasy; it takes less than a minute.
 All I have to do is open the phone app with my fingerprint, choose the account, hit deposit, enter an amount, and hit confirm.
 That’s it.
 Compared to waiting 2-3 days just to move money from my Ally checking account to my brokerage account, it’s warp-speed investment.

 I also love that Betterment will invest the entire amount, buying fractional shares as necessary.
 It won’t leave me hanging with some un-invested cash.